How to store beer

 If you store the bottle on its side, the yeast that has settled at the bottom of the bottle will be more likely to mix in, which can affect the taste and appearance.
 Also, storing beer on its side increases the surface area exposed to air, which causes it to oxidize faster.
 In addition, standing the bottle upright will prevent the cork from deteriorating and will help the carbonation last longer.

-4. The sediment that settles to the bottom of the bottle is yeast and sake lees.
+The sediment that settles at the bottom of the bottle is yeast and sake lees.

-Many people consider this sediment to be an impurity, but it is not harmful if you drink it.
+Many people consider this sediment to be an impurity, but it is said to be harmless if consumed.
 The Sake no Hana series uses sake lees, so it is characterized by having a slightly higher amount of sediment than other craft beers.
 If you are concerned about this, simply let it sink to the bottom of a bottle or glass and drink the clear liquid.

 Since the yeast is alive, it will change over time.
 Even if it is stored in the refrigerator, the quality will gradually deteriorate, so we have set a short expiration date.
 We would appreciate it if you could drink it as soon as possible.